top of page

 How to get Started

-Le Cercle Orange supports people living with HIV in Montreal who do not have access to health care.
+Le Cercle Orange supports people living with HIV who do not have access to health care and who reside in the greater Montreal area, or in the cities of Quebec or Gatineau.

-Le Cercle Orange is cost-free, and helps connect participants to medical, legal, and community resources, including access to free medication and immigration support.
+Le Cercle Orange connects participants with medical, legal and community resources, and provides access to free medication and immigration support.

 Outreach